Identification in discrete choice models with imperfect information: The model

-\begin{remark}{\normalfont({\itshape Information frictions})} The informativeness of signal $T_i$ about $V_i$ (in the Blackwell sense) is inherently related to the frictions potentially encountered by DM $i$ while investigating the state of the world.
-These frictions can stem from various sources, such as attentional and cognitive limits, financial constraints, spatial and temporal boundaries, cultural and personal biases, or values taken by the known components of the state of the world.
-When these frictions are severe, DM $i$ may decide not to inform herself better about the state of the world up to the point where the payoffs are known with certainty.
+The informativeness of $T$ about $V$ (in the Blackwell sense) is inherently related to the frictions potentially encountered by the DM while investigating the state of the world.\footnote{\hyperlink{blackwell51}{Blackwell (1951;} \hyperlink{blackwell53}{1953)} provides a rank-ordering of information structures in terms of their informativeness.} These frictions can stem from various sources, such as attentional and cognitive limits, financial constraints, spatial and temporal boundaries, and cultural and personal biases.
+If the DM faces no information frictions, they may process a signal revealing the realization of $V$ and discover the payoffs with certainty.
+Instead, if the DM experiences considerable information frictions, they may process a signal adding nothing to their prior on $V$.

-For example, if DM $i$ faces no information frictions, then she may process a signal revealing the exact realisation of $V_i$.
-A possible representation of that when $\mathcal{V}$ is finite is

-for a given realisation $(x_i, e_i)$ of $(X_i, \epsilon_i)$.
-Instead, if DM $i$ experiences considerable information frictions, then she may process a signal adding nothing to her prior on $V_i$.
-A possible representation of that is

-for a given realisation $(x_i, e_i)$ of $(X_i, \epsilon_i)$.
-Note that, under (\MYref{degenerate}), the posterior of DM $i$ is equal to her prior.
 A signal whose informativeness is between such two extremes is plausible as well.
-For instance, DM $i$ may process a signal revealing whether $v_i$ is in $[a,b]\subset \mathcal{V}$ or not.
-A possible representation of that is
+In a typical empirical application, the information frictions the DM encounters are not observed by the researcher.
+Hence, we proceed without assumptions on $\mathcal{T}$ and $\mathcal{P}_{T| V}$.